Washington's aides-de-camp: Headquarters staff

 The military secretary held the rank of colonel in the Continental Army, with a monthly pay of $66 in 1775 (equivalent to about $2,050 in 2018).
 The aides-de-camp held the rank of lieutenant colonel, with a monthly pay of $33 in 1775 (equivalent to about $1,025 in 2018).
 The aides-de-camp wore a green riband across their chests as a rank insignia.
 Washington referred to the headquarters staff as "my family."
 Some were the sons of his friends and relatives, but above all he valued talent:The Secretaries and Aid De Camps to the Commander in chief ought not to be confined to the line for plain and obvious reasons.
 The number which the nature and extent of his business require, in addition to the many drawn from the line to fill the different offices of the staff, when it is considered, that they ought all to be men of abilities, may seem too large a draft upon the line.
 But a consideration still more forcible is, that in a service so complex as ours, it would be wrong and detrimental to restrict the choice; the vast diversity of objects, occurrences and correspondencies, unknown in one more regular and less diffusive; constantly calling for talents and abilities of the first rate, men who possess them, ought to be taken, wherever they can be found.

-On the battlefield, the aides-de-camp were couriers—delivering Washington's orders on horseback and gathering or relaying intelligence on enemy troop movement.
+On the battlefield, the aides-de-camp were couriers, delivering Washington's orders on horseback and gathering or relaying intelligence on enemy troop movement.
 Samuel Blachley Webb was wounded at the October 28, 1776, Battle of White Plains and at the December 26, 1776, Battle of Trenton.
 John Fitzgerald and John Laurens were both wounded at the June 28, 1778, Battle of Monmouth, where Alexander Hamilton's horse was shot from under him.
 George Johnston served barely four months, before dying of disease at the Morristown headquarters.
 Tench Tilghman served longer than any other aide-de-camp: more than seven years, about half of it as a volunteer.

-The commander-in-chief's headquarters staff was disbanded on December 23, 1783, when General Washington resigned his commission to Congress, then meeting at Annapolis, Maryland.
+The commander-in-chief's headquarters staff was disbanded on December 23, 1783, when General Washington resigned his commission to the Second Continental Congress, which was then meeting at Annapolis, Maryland.
 Aides David Humphreys, David Cobb, and Benjamin Walker escorted him to and from the ceremony.
-Many members of Washington's headquarters staff earned his trust and friendship.
-Some later served in his presidential administration.
+Many members of Washington's headquarters staff earned his trust and friendship and some later served in his presidential administration.